idaholab/moose/framework/doc/content/framework/reviewing.md

 - Are there things we can do to abate fear of bugs?
   - Request more tests
-- As a reviewer, try to make it clear to the author what conversations are required changes vs. suggestions (perhaps GitHub Requested Change vs Comment?)
+- As a reviewer, try to make it clear to the author what conversations are required changes vs. suggestions
 - NQA-1 explicitly allows for a change-control board member to push commits to a pull request and maintain independent reviewer status as long as the pushed commits are not "significant."
 - Reviews should be prompt.
-We should strive to provide a first quick review within XX business days
+We should strive to provide a first quick review within a week
 - New features should come under more scrutiny than re-factoring, which benefits from the confidence offered by the existing test suite

 ## Addressing Deadlock Between a CCB Author and CCB Reviewer